-While You Wait is a series of podcasts, each of which is a different meditation on the idea of waiting created by artists in collaboration with academics from King’s College London.
+While You Wait was a series of podcasts released throughout 2013, each of which was a different meditation on the idea of waiting created by artists in collaboration with academics from King’s College London.

-Installed in 4 bespoke listening stations they are designed to delight, surprise and intrigue you while you wait.
-Artists are Stefan Kaegi, The Company, Rachel Mars, Chris Fittock, Victoria Melody, Paul Clark, Lewis Gibson, Caroline Horton, Dave Price, Brian Lobel, Toby Jones and Malika Booker.
-You can listen to the podcasts, each 10-15 minutes long, via bespoke listening stations designed by Barnaby Stone, which you can find scattered across Brighton in surprising places.
+Installed in 4 bespoke listening stations, they were designed to delight, surprise and intrigue you while you wait.
+Artists were Stefan Kaegi, The Company, Rachel Mars, Chris Fittock, Victoria Melody, Paul Clark, Lewis Gibson, Caroline Horton, Dave Price, Brian Lobel, Toby Jones and Malika Booker.
+You could listen to the podcasts, each 10-15 minutes long, via bespoke listening stations designed by Barnaby Stone, which you could find scattered across Brighton in surprising places.

-Commissioners include Unity Theatre and Dublin Theatre Festival.
+Commissioners included Unity Theatre and Dublin Theatre Festival.
 Funded by Arts Council England and a Wellcome Trust Arts Award.

 December’s podcast Waiting.. for the story to begin; Silkie’s Grave by Duncan Williamson is by Dave Price in collaboration with Dr Hope Wolf, former Teaching Fellow in Life Writing at King’s College London.